bcgsc/pavfinder_transcriptome/INSTALL.md

    ```

 *  transcriptome FASTA and index files
- * To create a reference transcriptome FASTA, PAVFinder provides a utiltiy for it (available under 'bin' for pip virtualenv install)
+ * To create a reference transcriptome FASTA, PAVFinder provides a utility for making it (available under 'bin' for pip virtualenv install)

    ```extract_transcript_sequence.py <gtf> <fasta_output> <genome_fasta> --index```